ultreyaonline/standalone/DEVELOPER_GUIDE.md

 When upgrading, here are some key breaking-change areas to watch:

-### Pagination — Bootstrap 3 override
+### Pagination — Bootstrap CSS styling is set
-- `AppServiceProvider::boot()` calls `Paginator::useBootstrapThree()`.
-In Laravel 9+, this method was renamed to `useBootstrapThree()` (stays the same) but Bootstrap 4/5 themes became default.
-If Bootstrap 4 is kept, this line is still needed; if you upgrade to Bootstrap 5, remove it and update the pagination views.
+- The controllers which use pagination set the pagination scheme to 'bootstrap'.
-- **Note:** The comment in the code says "Bootstrap 3" but the front-end actually uses Bootstrap 4.
-The method call still works fine; it just means pagination uses the B3 markup which is compatible with B4 styling.
+- `AppServiceProvider::boot()` calls `Paginator::useBootstrapFour()`, to set the version of BS used.

 ### `bensampo/laravel-enum`
 - The custom enum classes (`WeekendVisibleTo`, `TeamAssignmentStatus`) extend this package's `Enum` base class.
 In PHP 8.1+, native enums exist.
 One can consider migrating to native PHP enums and removing this package.